MeihaoC/5610-final-project/README.md

 # Clothing Store Web Application

-A full-stack MERN (MongoDB, Express, React, Node.js) web application for an online clothing store.
-Users can browse products, filter by categories and sizes.
-Logged-in users can add items to their shopping cart, securely check out, and view and manage their profiles and order history.
+A full-stack web application for an online clothing store.
+Users can browse products, manage a shopping cart, and place orders.

 ---